iuni-cadre/BetaDemoCode/README.md

 This notebook illustrates how to bring scalable computing resources to the CADRE notebook environment.
 The notebook requres external credentals and will not be runnable for the audence.

-It will illustrate how to generate edge lists from large citation data set using distributed cluster and the result is delivered through the "ISSI Data Package".
+We will illustrate how to generate edge lists from large citation data set using distributed cluster and the result is delivered through the "ISSI Data Package".

 ```
 Notebook: demo04.ipynb